starbadboy/sg_school_backend/RAILWAY-DEPLOYMENT-GUIDE.md

 - Ensure `nixpacks.toml` is in repository root
 - Check that both frontend and backend directories exist
 - Verify package.json and requirements.txt are present

+### **Docker Build Fails with "No such file or directory":**
+- ✅ **FIXED** - Dockerfile updated to work with Vite direct build
+- No more `dist` folder copying errors
+- Build process matches Railway nixpacks configuration

 ### **App Starts but Frontend Not Loading:**
 - Check that frontend build completed successfully